-Additional and sustained revenue is necessary to provide workers with competitive wages and benefits.
+Additional and sustained revenue is necessary, from some source (federal, state, or local), to provide workers with competitive wages and benefits.
 This will help to attract and retain staff, decrease turnover, improve supply, and place childcare providers on more sound financial footing.
+The Committee cautions the Selectboard against making a decision about municipal investment in childcare until the results of the implementation of the pupil weighting factors study are known.